 Is the company party participatory?
 Does the office potluck just happen like magic?
 Are ideas able to emerge from anywhere, evolve through many brains and hands, and get implemented in a way better than anyone first imagined?

-Deep culture change is when the culture of collaboration starts to leak out of specific “collaboration” spaces and shows up in every aspect of the organisation.
-Collaboration is not about post-it notes and check-ins, but the very timbre of organisational life.
+Deep culture change is when the culture of collaboration starts to leak out of specific “collaboration” spaces and shows up in every aspect of the organization.
+Collaboration is not about post-it notes and check-ins, but the very timbre of organizational life.

-- The theory of change of Loomio is that more groups practicing effective, inclusive decision-making can change organisational dynamics at a global scale.
+- The theory of change of Loomio is that more groups practicing effective, inclusive decision making can change organizational dynamics at a global scale.
 This shows up in everything about how the tool is designed and how we run as a co-op.
 Ultimately, it’s about culture change through collaborative practice.